 3. The Franchising Revolution: Turning Setbacks into Opportunities

-With his restaurant closed, Sanders embarked on a new mission: to franchise his fried chicken recipe.
-Armed with a pressure cooker, a bag of seasoning, and unwavering determination, he hit the road.
-Sanders traveled across the country, visiting restaurants and offering to teach them how to cook his chicken.
-In exchange, he asked for a small royalty on every piece of chicken sold.
+With the closure of his restaurant, Sanders set off on a different mission: the franchising of his fried chicken recipe.
+He packed a pressure cooker, a bag of seasoning, and a whole lot of determination.
+Sanders traveled throughout the United States, stopping at various restaurants to teach them how to properly make his chicken in exchange for a small royalty on each piece sold.

-One of Sanders’ early successes was with Pete Harman, a restaurant owner in Salt Lake City, Utah.
-Harman was the first to use the name “Kentucky Fried Chicken” and introduced the iconic bucket meal, which became a hallmark of the brand.
+A key moment in the Colonel Sanders success story came through the partnership with Pete Harman, a restaurant owner from Salt Lake City in Utah.
+Harman was the first to use the name “Kentucky Fried Chicken” in one of his restaurants, and with it, he introduced the “bucket meal” that would become synonymous with the brand.

 In 1964, Sanders sold the company for $2 million (equivalent to about $17 million today) but remained the face of the brand, promoting KFC until his death in 1980.